-However, since the Equality Act 2010 also applies to Scotland and Wales, this website will largely also be applicable to Scotland and Wales.
+However, since the Equality Act 2010 also applies to Scotland and Wales, this website will normally also be applicable to Scotland and Wales.
 There are also some specific points below on Scotland and Wales.

 Isle of Man and Channel Islands

-In general, equal opportunities issues in Scotland are matters reserved to the Westminster Parliament in London (Schedule 5 of the Scotland Act).
+In general, equal opportunities issues in Scotland are reserved to the Westminster Parliament in London (Schedule 5 of the Scotland Act).
 So in general changes to the Equality Act in Scotland are a matter for the Westminster Parliament.
 However:

 The Scottish Parliament Equal Opportunities Committee conducted a Disability Inquiry in which the British Stammering Association (Scotland) participated.
 You can read about evidence given orally by people who stammer and download the BSA’s written submission at Equal Opportunities – Visit to Scottish Parliament (archive of stammering.org).
 The committee reported in 2006.

-As regards education, British Stammering Association has resources for teachers in Scotland at www.stammeringineducation.net
+As regards education, British Stammering Association has resources for teachers in Scotland at www.stammeringineducation.net (archive)

 The European Convention of Human Rights (with the Island’s Human Rights Act 2001) could apply in some fields.